Gadi Yevarkan: Biography

 In the build-up to the April 2019 elections, Yevarkan joined the new Telem party.
 After the party became part of the Blue and White alliance, he was given the thirty-third slot on the joint list, and was subsequently elected to the Knesset as the alliance won 35 seats, and was re-elected in the September 2019 elections.
 However, prior to the March 2020 elections he was removed from the Blue and White list after threatening to defect to Likud.
 He was subsequently given the twentieth slot on the Likud list for the elections, and resigned from the Knesset.
 He was replaced as an MK by Yorai Lahav-Hertzanu.
+He served as Deputy Minister of Public Security under Amir Ohana.

+In July 2020, Yevarkan proposed a housing project for recent Beta Israel immigrants.
+The plan was criticized as promoting segregation by fellow Ethiopian Jewish Knesset member Pnina Tamano-Shata.
+In August 2020, he tested positive for COVID-19, as the second cabinet member after Tamano-Shata.
+Yevarkan was opposed to restrictive measures for unvaccinated citizens during the COVID-19 pandemic, drawing parallels between the Green Pass system to prove vaccinations and the Holocaust.

 He returned to the Knesset after the elections, as Likud won thirty-six seats.
 For the 2021 elections, Yevarkan was placed seventeenth on the Likud list, and retained his seat in the Knesset, as Likud won thirty seats.
 However, he lost his seat in the 2022 elections after being placed 66th on the Likud list.

+In July 2026, Yevarkan left Likud and announced the founding of a new right-wing party, Beit Yisrael.